Jenna Rainey

 Each color is going to have a “lightfastness grade” on the tube or information about the color in the set.
 Basically this “level” or “grade” refers to how quickly this particular color will fade in the sun.
 The ratings are I, II, III, and IV, with I being the best and IV being the worst, but just because a color has a “bad” lightfastness grade, doesn’t totally mean you should never use it, let me explain.

 Opera Rose is a color known for its vibrancy and neon pink quality.
 Colors that are more vibrant and hard to mix up manually are typically poor in lightfastness.
 But don’t fret!
 Just store these colors in darker areas and if you’re painting with them, it’s great to scan and work with digital versions of these colors vs. hanging up the piece in your home.
-If you are going to frame an original painting with colors that have a poor lightfastness rating, just make sure they’re framed behind glass (not plexi or plastic), and are not in direct sunlight as they will fade quickly!
+If you are going to frame an original painting with colors that have a poor lightfastness rating, just make sure they’re framed behind glass (not plexi or plastic) and are not in direct sunlight as they will fade quickly!

 Fugitive Colors